ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

    - Fewest beatmaps lost
    - Sum of all score differences of each beatmap (`∑(total score - opponent's total score)` for each beatmap played in the regular stage)
    - Dice roll
-4. The top 16 teams will advanced to the Playoff stage, while the remaining players get eliminated from the tournament.
+4. The top 16 teams will advanced to the playoff stage, while the remaining players get eliminated from the tournament.
    - This means that teams with a record of 3-X will advance to the next stage, while teams with a record of X-3 will be eliminated.
    - Also, teams with a record of 2-2 will have the chance to advance by ranking in the top 16.
    - Teams with a record 3-0 or 0-3 need not play round 4, as they have already advanced or gotten eliminated.
-5. The results from the Regular stage will also be used for seeding teams.
+5. The results from the regular stage will also be used for seeding teams.

 ### Win conditions

-- In the Qualifier stage, player need to ranking high enough to advanced.
+- In the Qualifier stage, players need to rank high enough to advance.
-- In drafting phase, player need to being picked into a team or become captains to advanced.
+- In the drafting phase, players need to be picked into a team or become captains to advance.
-- In the Regular stage, teams need to win 6 maps to win a match (best of 11).
+- In the regular stage, teams need to win 6 maps to win a match (best of 11).
-- In Quarterfinals, Semifinals and Finals, teams need to win 7 maps to win a match (best of 13).
+- In Quarterfinals, Semifinals, and Finals, teams need to win 7 maps to win a match (best of 13).

 ### Match procedures

 1. A referee will create a multiplayer room 15 minutes before the scheduled match time.
 Players must join the lobby in that period.
    - The room settings are `Game mode: "osu!mania"`, `Team mode: "Team Vs"` and `Score mode: "ScoreV2"`.
 The room name must follow the pattern of `GBC 2023 Autumn: ({TeamRed}) vs ({TeamBlue})`.
-   - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
+   - The team mentioned first in the room name must be the red team, and the team mentioned second in the room name must be the blue team.
 2. Each captain can protect **one beatmap** from the pool.
-These beatmaps can not be banned.
-Then each captain can ban **one beatmap** from the pool.
-These beatmaps can not be picked by any team for the entire duration of the match.
+These beatmaps cannot be banned.
+Then, each captain can ban **one beatmap** from the pool.
+These beatmaps cannot be picked by any team for the entire duration of the match.
 3. Both captains will alternate picking a beatmap from the mappool.
 4. Each captain must use `!roll` once in `#multiplayer`.
-   - The winner of the `!roll` could choose to pick first or ban first of the match.
-The other choose will be used by loser team.
-First pick team will also protect first, the others will ban first.
+   - The winner of the `!roll` may choose to pick first or ban first in the match.
+The other choice will be used by loser of the roll.
+The team who picks first will also protect first, and the others will ban first.
 5. After each pick, both captains **may** ban **one** of the opposing team members from playing the beatmap in a match, **except during tiebreakers**.
-A player cannot be banned during a match until they have played one beatmap.
    - Any player can only be banned like this **once** per match.
    - Only players who have already played in the match can be banned.
    - The team that picks beatmaps first cannot ban players during the first 2 rounds.
      - As a consequence of the earlier rules, no teams are allowed to ban players during the first round since no one has finished playing any beatmaps.
-   - Map picking and ban should be sent in the same message, if the ban is delayed, or the message cause a disagreement or misunderstanding, the referee has the right to ignore the ban.
+   - Picks and bans should be sent in the same message.
+If the ban is delayed, or the message causes a disagreement or misunderstanding, the referee has the right to ignore the ban.
 6. Teams will have 2 minutes to pick a beatmap and ban an opposing player, and 2 minutes to get ready.
-   - A team can request a timeout when they are picking map.
+   - A team can request a timeout when they are picking a map.
 The timeout lasts 3 minutes and will be used after the map pick timer.
-   - No matter which team needs to timeout after pick map, it can only allowed with the consent of both captains.
+   - No matter which team needs to timeout after their pick, it can only allowed with the consent of both captains.
 7. If a team takes more time than allowed, the procedures adopted will be as follows:
-   - Picking beatmaps and banning players should be sent **using a single message**.
-If a team continues to be slow at banning, referees have rights to **ignore the ban**.
    - For the first occurrence:
      - The team will receive a verbal warning from the referee.
    - On subsequent occurrences: